There are characters in the Gradius series. However, few of them are enough information to be included in this page.

 - Hive Mind: Gofer's one of the beings that can control the entire Bacterian Empire.

 - My Death Is Just the Beginning: Gofer in Gradius IV states that he will be reborn in every single piece of Gofer's body.
 Fridge Horror would make his last words more of a warning than just mere words.

-- Recurring Character: The Final Boss of two of the Gradius games.
+- Recurring Character: The Final Boss of three of the Gradius games, counting MSX entries.

 - Was Once a Man: Until Bacterion turned Gofer into a giant skinless head.

 - Zero-Effort Boss: In all arcade versions of the mainline games, Gofer doesn't attack when the Vic Viper reaches him; all one has to do is shoot the tendrills holding his head to the ceiling.
 In the NES port of II, he does spit out ballistics, but he's still very much a pushover.
-Nemesis 3 does have him as a standard boss.
+Nemesis 3 does have him as a standard final boss.